MarcSteinfort/The-Chosen-One-TRPG/README.md

 ## Look of the Page
 <img src="assets/image/Desktop_Screenshot.webp" alt="Image of the Website" height="50%" width="50%"/>
 The Website just contains on page for the game itself.
-Focusing on the Javascript code.
+Focusing on the Javascript code.<br>

-The Website contains a Favicon with his title.
+The Website contains a Favicon with his title.<br>
 <img src="assets/image/Favicon_and_Title.webp" alt="Favicon and Title of the website."/>

 ## Troubleshooting

 I faced two major problems while creating, the game.
-The first was to create the nonlinear progress of the game due to the different choices the user has.
+The first was to create the nonlinear progress of the game due to the different choices the user has. <br>
 My first intention was to handle this problem with a switch - case function.
 "function handleStep1(choice) {
             switch (choice) {